-- 1 The examination shall be in the form of an oral examination and shall be conducted by a panel of 4 examiners, one of whom is usually an external examiner.
-The total examination time for each candidate shall be approximately 1 hour and 30 minutes. - 2 The examination will mainly be based on, but not limited to, the relevant parts of the syllabus of Part II Resident Physicist Examination given in Appendix A. The candidate's portfolio also serves as a reference for the examiners. - 3 For each specialty, the examination will be focused on major topics as follows: - (a) Radiotherapy Physics: Radiation protection, radiation dosimetry, external beam treatment planning, brachytherapy, and quality assurance. - (b) Imaging Physics:
+- 1 The examination is consisted of a written examination (Part IIA) and a viva examination (Part IIB).
+Part IIA shall include 5 long questions, and is usually held about 3 weeks before Part IIB examination.
+Candidates will have to pass Part IIA in order to be eligible to attempt Part IIB.
+Part IIB shall be conducted by a panel of 4 examiners, one of whom is usually an external examiner.
+The examination time for Part IIA and IIB each shall be approximately 1 hour and 30 minutes.
+Candidates are considered to have passed the Part II after they have passed both Part IIA and Part IIB.
+Candidates have to pass Part IIA before attempting PART IIB. - 2 The examination will mainly be based on, but not limited to, the relevant parts of the syllabus of Part II Resident Physicist Examination given in Appendix A. For Part IIB, the candidate's portfolio also serves as a reference for the examiners. - 3 For each specialty, the examination will be focused on major topics as follows: - (a) Radiotherapy Physics:

+Radiation protection, radiation dosimetry, external beam treatment planning, brachytherapy, and quality assurance.

+(b) Imaging Physics: